folio-org/stripes/doc/dev-guide.md

 ### Testing for permission

 Generally, code should not assume that the `currentPerms` property exists, since the initial render of some components may happen before a user has logged in.
-So a permission such as `this.props.currentPerms['users.read']` should be checked only after the existence of the permissionss strucure has been verified.
+So a permission such as `this.props.currentPerms['users.read']` should be checked only after the existence of the permissions structure has been verified.
 One easy way to do this us using [Lodash](https://lodash.com/)'s `get` function:

 ```
 if (_.get(this.props, ['currentPerms', 'users.read])) ...